Course overview, policies

 For presentations 1-4, we will take the best three scores

-and count those towards the final grade. - If you have a disability that may
+- If you have a disability that may

 effect your participation in this course and wish to discuss academic acommodations,